joes0451/SDKManager/ReadMe.txt

 Then select the highest 'build-tools;..' level that you'd like to use, like 'build-tools;31.0.0-rc1', check "Accept licenses" and hit Submit.

-Then select 'platform-tools', check "Accept licenses" and hit Submit.
+Check if the 'platform-tools' directory was created, from 'tools' above, if it's there jump to below to finish accepting the licenses, otherwise select 'platform-tools', check "Accept licenses" and hit Submit.

+Finish accepting licenses:
 Then select Manage SDK->Accept Licenses, check "Accept Licenses" and hit Submit.

 This will ensure that many essential things, like the emulator,